Get E-Book

 Choosing between these patterns comes down to cardinality and timing:

-One result, known when to expect it: use a promise or callback.
-Database query, file read, HTTP request.
-You call a function, you get one answer.
+For one result with a clear completion point, use a promise or callback: database query, file read, HTTP request.
+You call a function, and you get one answer.

-One result, unknown when it arrives: use events.once() to wrap a one-time event as a promise.
-Server startup, first connection, process exit.
+For one result whose timing is event-driven, use events.once() to wrap a one-time event as a promise: server startup, first connection, child-process exit.

-Multiple results over time, push-based: use EventEmitter with on().
-Stream data, socket messages, file changes.
+For multiple push-based results over time, use EventEmitter with on(): stream data, socket messages, file changes.
 The producer pushes data to consumers as it arrives.

-Multiple results over time, pull-based: use an async iterator via events.on().
-Same use case as above, but the consumer controls the pace.
-More on this in the next subchapter.
+For multiple pull-based results over time, use an async iterator through events.on().
+The use case is similar, but the consumer controls the pace.
+The next subchapter covers that pattern in depth.

-The foundation role is worth emphasizing.
-EventEmitter underpins most of Node's built-in modules.
-Streams (covered in Chapter 3) extend EventEmitter. net.Server extends EventEmitter. http.Server extends net.Server (which extends EventEmitter). child_process.ChildProcess extends EventEmitter. fs.FSWatcher extends EventEmitter.
+EventEmitter underpins most built-in modules.
+Streams (covered in Chapter 3) extend EventEmitter. net.Server extends EventEmitter. http.Server extends net.Server, which extends EventEmitter. child_process.ChildProcess extends EventEmitter. fs.FSWatcher extends EventEmitter.
 The process object itself is an EventEmitter instance.
-Understanding EventEmitter internals means understanding the base behavior of nearly every I/O object in Node.js.
+Understanding EventEmitter internals means understanding the base behavior of nearly every I/O object in the runtime.

 Bridging EventEmitter to Promises and Async Iteration

-The events module provides two static functions that bridge the gap between EventEmitter's push-based model and the promise/async-await world:
+The events module provides two static functions that adapt EventEmitter's push-based model to promises and async iteration.

 events.once(emitter, eventName) returns a promise that resolves when the event fires.
 The resolved value is an array of the arguments passed to emit().
 It registers a once() listener internally, and also attaches an 'error' listener that causes the promise to reject if an error is emitted before the target event.
-When either listener fires, both are cleaned up.
+The exception is when the target event is 'error' itself: events.once(emitter, 'error') treats 'error' as the event you asked for and resolves with the emitted arguments.
+When the success or error path settles the promise, the internal listeners are cleaned up.
+With once from node:events and net from node:net, the useful part is short:

 const server = net.createServer();